TemmermanLab/Ce-NeRV3D/README.md

 <img width="452" height="53" alt="image" src="https://github.com/user-attachments/assets/b9aa976c-6054-476a-99f5-23d56db6a8da" />

 •	Next, go to the 3-Material tab.
-In the right-hand panel, you’ll see the material assigned to your selected gene—along with its current color (randomly assigned by default).
+In the right-hand panel, you’ll see the material assigned to your selected gene, along with its current color (randomly assigned by default).
 You can easily change this color to one of your choice here.

 <img width="165" height="224" alt="image" src="https://github.com/user-attachments/assets/50691cbd-7153-4f03-9bd5-5599e609959f" />